 The current balance of the provision for aged care costs represents waiting list deposits related to the aged care facilities.
-This liability remains with Anglicare due to an obligation to return on request.
+This liability remains with Anglicare due to an obligation to

-NOTE 15: RELATED PARTY TRANSACTIONS
+NOTE 16: RELATED PARTY TRANSACTIONS

-Key management personnel
+(a) Key management personnel

 Key management personnel is defined by AASB 124 Related Party Disclosures as those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director of the entity.